 Though tree nuts are not considered the same as a peanut, which is actually a legume, 30% of peanut-allergic individuals are also allergic to tree nuts, making early introduction an essential milestone.

 At SpoonfulONE, it’s our mission to create a safer and more convenient way to introduce children to tree nuts and other food allergens early and consistently.
-This comprehensive system is designed to be given to your baby starting as early as 4+ months.
+This comprehensive system of delicious baby snacks is designed to be given to your baby starting as early as 4+ months.